Yves33/wxgpx-phoenix/src/docs/README.md

 2.4 How do I install it, I'm on MacOSX (intel based) and I do not have a working python 3.7 install?
 ----------------------------------------------------------------------------------------------------
-OSX comes with preinstalled python 2,7, which is outdated and not compatible with wxgpx3.
+OSX comes with preinstalled python 2,7, which is outdated for which it may be tricky to install requirements.
 You should therefore proceed the same way as you installed python on windows.

 - Download and install python 3.7 (only x86_64 is available) :
  https://www.python.org/ftp/python/3.7.0/python-3.7.0-macosx10.9.pkg

 - Open a terminal and type:
+`py -m pip install --upgrade pip`
 `pip install numpy lxml wxPython matplotlib pyopengl pydispatcher pyopengl pyopengl-accelerate`

-- Once all required packages have been installed, extract wxGPGPSport archive.
-NB: I'm not sure the program will work on PPC based macintosh.
-I would be happy to have some feedback
+- You're done.
+Your python environment should be about 250MB.

 2.5 How do I install it, I'm on linux and I don't have a working python 3.7 install?
 ------------------------------------------------------------------------------------